okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 You then need to associate the registered Inline Hook with a created user profile......

-Steps....
+Numbered list of the steps.

-Your Password Inline Hook is now configured.
+Your Password Inline Hook is now configured for the new user you have created.